spessasus/SpessaFont/README.md

 This is an online SoundFont/DLS editor based on [spessasynth_core](https://github.com/spessasus/spessasynth_core) and [spessasynth_lib](https://github.com/spessasus/spessasynth_lib), inspired by
 Davy7125's [polyphone](https://github.com/davy7125/polyphone).
 This is also my first TypeScript and React project.
+It's a bit messy, but it works! :-P

 > [!NOTE]